Master's programme in Information and Network Engineering

 Examples of degree projects made by former students

-The master’s programme in Information and Network Engineering has been designed to provide a broad basis in the strongly connected fields of networking, communications, multimedia processing and data analysis, with the opportunity of gaining expertise in one of these areas.
+The master’s programme in Information and Network Engineering has been designed to provide a solid foundation in the strongly connected fields of networking, communications, multimedia processing and data analysis, with the opportunity of gaining expertise in one of these areas.

 The programme prepares you for a future professional role in research and development.
-There are many companies in the Stockholm area working with traditional telecommunication technologies, as well as in the emerging areas of internet of things, cloud computing or industry digitalisation.
+There are many companies in the Stockholm area working with telecommunication technologies, as well as in emerging areas such as internet of things, cloud computing or industry digitalisation.
 Graduates of the programme are working at companies like Google, Skype, Ericsson, Huawei technologies, Telia company, Nokia, ÅF, Cisco, ABB, Avida finans and Scania.

 A majority of graduates find work in research and development at companies in the field of communications and digitalisation.
-Elective courses with a strong theoretical content in the fields of networking and information engineering benefit students with interest in a research career, and provide a good basis for doctoral studies in Sweden or abroad.
+Elective courses with a strong theoretical content in the fields of networking and information engineering benefit students with interest in a research career, and provide a good basis for doctoral studies in Sweden or anywhere in the world.

 Information and Network Engineering will continue to be pivotal in how our societies operate, and KTH will play an important role by providing the talent and creativity for the future.